duyet/adminjs-dev/docs-src/tutorials/01-example.md

   rootPath: '/admin',
 })

-// Build and use a router which will handle all AdminBro routes const router = AdminBroExpressjs.buildRouter(adminBro) app.use(adminBro.options.rootPath, router)
+// Build and use a router, which will handle all AdminBro routes const router = AdminBroExpressjs.buildRouter(adminBro) app.use(adminBro.options.rootPath, router)